AuburnACM/auacm/README.md

      machines, but lower level and much more lightweight.
 The Docker engine is what creates, manages, and deletes the individual containers.

+2. **Mac and Windows users** need to install a Docker machine to run docker containers on (this requires VirtualBox as well).
+For OSX, create a Docker machine with

+   `$ docker-machine create --driver virtualbox default`

+   Then set up some environment variables with

+   `$ eval $(docker-machine env default)`

+   To test, run `docker info` and make sure that it doesn't return an error.

+   *NOTE* Docker containers will run on this virtual machine (called the Docker host).
+When the web app runs, you can find the correct IP with `docker-machine ip default`.

-2. Clone this repo and build the Docker images
+3. Clone this repo and build the Docker images

    `$ git clone https://github.com/AuburnACM/auacm`